Winterthur Grüze railway station

-Winterthur Grüze railway station (Bahnhof Winterthur Grüze) is a railway station that serves Grüze, an industrial zone in district number 2, Winterthur, a city in the canton of Zürich, Switzerland.
+Winterthur Grüze railway station (Bahnhof Winterthur Grüze) is a railway station that serves Grüze, an industrial zone in district number 2 of the city of Winterthur in the canton of Zurich, Switzerland.
+It is one of ten railway stations in the city of Winterthur (fare zone 120 of ZVV), the others being: Oberwinterthur, Reutlingen, Sennhof-Kyburg, Winterthur, Winterthur Hegi, Winterthur Seen, Winterthur Töss, Winterthur Wallrüti, and Winterthur Wülflingen.

 Opened in 1855, the station was built as a junction station and is the largest freight hub in Winterthur.
 It forms part of both the Tösstal line and the St. Gallen–Winterthur line.
-At the moment, it has no direct connection to the city bus service.
+At the moment, it has no direct connection to the city bus (Stadtbus Winterthur) services, but the construction of a bridge above the station (to be opened in September 2026) will connect it to local bus routes in the future.

 The roofs of the station platforms are listed buildings and are unique in Switzerland.

 Location

-The station is situated roughly on the border between central Winterthur (to its west) and the Grüze industrial area (to its east).
+The station is situated roughly on the border between central Winterthur (to the west) and the Grüze industrial area (to the east).

 History

 The station was built in 1855, and used for the first time on 14 October of that year for Sankt Gallisch-Appenzellische Eisenbahn scheduled service on the Winterthur–Wil railway.
 In 1875, the Tösstalbahn (TTB) was opened.
 Initially, due to its operator's lack of permission to enter Winterthur Hauptbahnhof, that line's termini were Grüze and Bauma.

 It was not until 1882 that the operators of the Tösstalbahn could run trains to Winterthur Hauptbahnhof.
 For that purpose, a second track was created between Winterthur HB and Winterthur Grüze.
 The line from Winterthur HB to Räterschen (the next station towards Wil – St. Gallen), as well as the route to Tösstal (Winterthur HB – Winterthur Grüze – Winterthur Seen etc.) remained separated, without any connection between them.

 With the commissioning of the new electrical signalling in 1953, the two tracks to Winterthur were connected with each other by a set of points (switches).
 Between Winterthur HB and Winterthur Grüze, double track operation was introduced.
 Räterschen railway station also received new signalling (integrated circuits) at that time.

 Simultaneously, the main line (Winterthur – Winterthur Grüze – Räterschen – (Wil – St. Gallen)) was renovated, and the section between Winterthur Grüze and Räterschen converted to double track (the St. Gallen – Wil – Räterschen section had been built as a double track section right from the beginning).

 Since the introduction of the Zürich S-Bahn in 1990, S12 trains travelling in both directions (towards Seen and Winterthur–Zürich, respectively) have stopped hourly at Grüze.
 Since November 2002, Grüze has been a self-service station and the signal box has been automatically remote controlled.